2Latinos/nuntius/README.md

 ## Changelog

-All notable changes to this project will be referenced from [this file](CHANGELOG.md).
+All notable changes to this project will be referenced from the [CHANGELOG](CHANGELOG.md).

 ## Contributing

-Though this project is maintained by [2Latinos][https://github.com/2Latinos] contributions are accepted and welcome.
+Though this project is maintained by [2Latinos](https://github.com/2Latinos) contributions are accepted and welcome.
 Check [CONTRIBUTING.md](CONTRIBUTING.md) for more.

-It is also available online at [hexdocs.pm/nuntius](https://hexdocs.pm/nuntius/).

 ## License